 - Working with the existing national programmes to ensure readily accessible information and guidance is available on High Impact Changes, Change packages and Measurement.

 The design of the programme has been agreed by Scottish Government and a more detailed document can be accessed here.
-As part of the Access QI offering, once funding arrangements are finalised, we will be recruiting three NHS boards to become accelerator sites.
+As part of the Access QI offering, we are now recruiting three NHS boards to become accelerator sites.
 These boards will be provided with more intensive external support to demonstrate impact and provide accelerated learning that can then be spread across Scotland.

 Accelerator Sites will benefit from advice and practical support to: